FedEx Express Flight 910: Accident

 On October 31, the NTSB reported that the left main gear failed after landing and during rollout.
 The left engine and left wing scraped the runway and the aircraft veered to the left and came to a stop partially off the runway.
 Both flight crew members escaped through the right cockpit window using an escape rope.
-One injury were reported.
+One injury was reported.
 Cockpit voice and flight data recorders were taken to the NTSB lab in Washington for analysis.
 Following an examination of the runway, the NTSB returned control of the runway to the Fort Lauderdale Airport.

 Investigation

 On August 23, 2018, the NTSB reported that "the failure of the left main gear was the result of a metal fatigue crack that initiated within the gear," and cited FedEx's failure to overhaul the gear at the manufacturer-recommended eight-year interval as a contributor to the crash.